oracle-livelabs/adb/shared/adb-slack-msteams/prepare-adb-slack/prepare-adb-slack.md

 ## Task 7: Send query results to a Slack Channel

 After creating required credential and configuration, you can use the **`DBMS_CLOUD_NOTIFICATION.SEND_DATA`** procedure to send the output of a query to your Slack channel.
-For more information, see [SEND_DATA Procedure](https://docs.oracle.com/en/cloud/paas/autonomous-database/serverless/adbsb/autonomous-dbms-cloud-notification.html#GUID-B3375A5B-79B1-43A5-B043-A7FA646FBF54).
+For more information, see [`SEND_DATA Procedure`](https://docs.oracle.com/en/cloud/paas/autonomous-database/serverless/adbsb/autonomous-dbms-cloud-notification.html#GUID-B3375A5B-79B1-43A5-B043-A7FA646FBF54).

 1. Copy your **Channel ID** from Task 6 (step 3).